paigewil/capstone/capstone_report.md

     ##     prop 1     prop 2
     ## 0.03912443 0.02119216

-Additionally, we see that race and arrest status are not independent, with the chi-square independence test giving a p-value of 2.2e-16.
+Additionally, we see that race and arrest status are not independent, with the chi-square independence test giving a p-value of less than 2.2e-16.

 ``` r
 race_arrest_chi <- table(df_clean$driver_race_raw, df_clean$is_arrested, useNA = "ifany")